mxklb/boluscalculator/README.md

 ### Offline Usage
 This webapp is developed for on- and offline usage.
 No server is needed to run this app.
 All settings are always stored locally.
 You can always execute it locally by just using a suitable browser.
 To do so, use the following best practice ...

-1. If you are using chrome browser simple create an application shortcut to your desktop, finished.
+1. If you have a webkit based browser create an application shortcut to your desktop, finished.
 2. Clone or download this repository and place it somewhere locally

     A dropbox (or other cloud sync'ed) folder could be a good choice to also feed multiple devices.